sandstorm/ebpf-tracer/README.md

   containers:
     - name: debugger
       image: docker-hub.sandstorm.de/public-containers/ebpf-tracer:latest
+      imagePullPolicy: Always
       securityContext:
         privileged: true
 ```

 Now, wait until the container is up and running fully: `kubectl get pods -w`.

 Now, you can connect: `kubectl exec -it debugger`.
+If you use [sku](https://sandstorm.github.io/sku/), you
+can run `sku enter`.
 Happy debugging!

 ## Included Docs